jstritch/easy-git-annex/README.md

 Low-level methods runGit and runAnx are capable of invoking any Git or git-annex command.

 A process is spawned to run each command asynchronously.
-The ApiOptions parameter, described below, may be used to influence process creation.
+The ApiOptions parameter, described below, can be used to influence process creation.

 ### Command options

 Many git-annex and Git commands accept one or more options.
-Options may be passed in an object or a string array.
+Options can be passed in an object or a string array.
 When an object is passed, easy-git-annex handles the mechanics of generating the correct command syntax.
 The string array approach is intended to meet atypical requirements.